Motronic: 5.2.1

 Motronic 5.2.1 was used in Land Rover Discovery Series II and P38 Range Rovers that were built starting with late 1999.
 It was only used in cars equipped with V8 gasoline engines.
 This variant of the engine management system was adapted for off-road use.
 Unlike the Motronic system in BMW sedans, that uses a chassis accelerometer to differentiate between misfires and rough road, the Land Rover version used signal from ABS control unit to detect rough road conditions.
 This version of the system was integrated with body control module and anti-theft system.

 short list of ML-Motronic

 ML-Motronic appears in 1979.
 BMW equipped the E32 732i with the Bosch ML-Motronic.
 This was a L-Jetronic (now in digital technology) with digital ignition control in the same housing.
 Data was stored in EPROM.

-ML-Motronic and M-Motronic must be keep appart.
+ML-Motronic and M-Motronic must be keep apart.
 There is ML3.2 and M3.2, these a two different things.

-short list of M-Motronic
+Short list of M-Motronic

-While the ML-Motronic is continuing and new ML-Motronic versions appers, Bosch launched the M-Motronic.
+While the ML-Motronic is continuing and new ML-Motronic versions appear, Bosch launched the M-Motronic.
 There were many versions.
 While older versions were improved and further developed, new M-Motronic versions appear.
 So it makes no sense, to identify newer/older versions within the first counting numbers after the “M”.
 For example: